|Guide||♦||71 Triplogs||0 Topics|

-After having viewed the sights along Schnebly Hill Road many times it was most enjoyable to be able to concentrate on the promiment Sedona features such as Cow Pies and Mitten Ridge without worrying about running my vehicle off the road.
+After viewing the sights along Schnebly Hill Road many times, it was most enjoyable to concentrate on the prominent Sedona features such as Cow Pies and Mitten Ridge without worrying about running my vehicle off the road.

 While the trail is not difficult to follow, multiple cairns mark the way in areas that could be confusing.

 Not recommended for mid-day during hot summer months, the trail does have shaded rest spots.
 There is no water.
-During periods of heavy rain and/or snow melt the wash that you cross many times would be both dangerous and impassable.
+During periods of heavy rain or snowmelt, the wash you cross many times would be dangerous and impassable.

 Beginning from the East Trailhead, the trail descends moderately to the south and levels out as it partially circles the base of Merry-Go-Round Rock with spectacular views west down Bear Wallow Canyon toward Sedona and south to Munds Mountain.
 It then resumes its descent and bends to the west, crossing a switchback of Schnebly Hill Road twice with good views of Mitten Ridge on the right (north).
 Now, the trail drops into Bear Wallow Wash and follows in or beside the drainage for a considerable distance.
 The trail then climbs out of the wash, crosses a low ridge and another wash and then climbs moderately.
 Now, high above the canyon floor, there are great views back to the Mogollon Rim and of nearby red rock formations at the west end of Mitten Ridge to the right.